utkarsh060/utkarsh060/README.md

 Welcome to my GitHub profile! 🚀

-I'm Utkarsh, an analytics engineer by passion with a keen interest in utilizing best software practices to build data products while keeping business goals in mind.
+I'm Utkarsh, a data engineer by passion.
+I am keen on utilizing best software practices to build data products while keeping business goals in mind.

 ## About Me
-- 💻 I'm currently working as an `Analytics Engineer` at [GitLab](https://about.gitlab.com/)
+- 💻 I'm currently working as a `Data Engineer` at [GitLab](https://about.gitlab.com/)
 - 🔍 I'm actively seeking opportunities to contribute to open-source projects, collaborate on interesting projects & discuss new product ideas.

 ## My Interests